the-collab-lab/career-lab-fall-2021/session-docs/watch-mentors-interview.md

 # Job fit

-Andrew will interview Stacie in a mock job fit interview.
+[NAME] will interview [NAME] in a mock job fit interview.

 # Technical

-April will interview Luis in a mock technical interview, spending most of the time reviewing her take home assignment.
+[NAME] will interview [NAME] in a mock technical interview, spending most of the time reviewing her take home assignment.